Friday, June 7, 2024

 The Missing Ingredient

 Much effort goes into the development of a being.
 First, there is the issue of deciding what the being wants.
-Dreams lay the groundwork for making those decisions but more often than not the dreams seem to form from out in left field.
+Dreams lay the groundwork for making those decisions, but more often than not, the dreams seem to come from out in left field.
 It must be understood that what I am writing is autobiographical and it is hoped that it may be of some value to others in reaching some understanding of why and how.

 My dreams have come from a variety of places, none seem to have been all that premeditated.
 The big ones, sailing, ships, horses, Dale Carnegie instructor, manager in a large company, using digital technology, dancing, traveling the world, especially Europe, a business, a house, and now acting, all came from out of nowhere.
 A possibility is that they are leftovers from previous lives.